 [Regulation 22 amended in Gazette 3 Sep 2010 p.
 4276.]

-23. Damage to power lines etc.
+23. Damaging power lines etc. by felling trees

 A person shall not cause damage to a power line, pipe line or telephone line by the felling of a tree in a State forest or timber reserve.